Q&A: skills and commands

 Q: Do we send an explicit list of commands in the system prompt?

 For skills, the list matters because the agent has to infer when a skill is useful.
-For commands, the user already selected the command by typing the slash syntax.
+For commands, you already selected the command by typing the slash syntax.

 Hot-loading commands